 1. I’m too old to look good

-I’m not sure how you can ever be too old to look good.
+I assure you that you can never be too old to look good!

 2. I’m too fat